 How does Tarceva work?

 The active substance in Tarceva, erlotinib, is a cancer medicine that belongs to the group ‘EGFR inhibitors’.
 Erlotinib blocks EGFRs, which can be found on the surface of some tumour cells.
 As a result of this block, the tumour cells can no longer receive the messages needed for growth, progression and spreading (metastasis).
 As a result, Tarceva helps to stop the cancer from growing, multiplying and spreading through the body.

 How has Tarceva been studied?

-- the first involved 889 patients with non-small-cell lung cancer whose disease had not got worse following an initial course of treatment with four cycles of platinum-containing chemotherapy, 487 of whom had stable disease; in this study, a subgroup of 49 patients had activating EGFR mutations.
+- the second study involved 889 patients with NSCLC whose disease had not got worse following an initial course of treatment with four cycles of platinum-containing chemotherapy, 487 of whom had stable disease; in this study, a subgroup of 49 patients had activating EGFR mutations.
 This study compared Tarceva with placebo (a dummy treatment).

-- the second study involved 731 patients who had not responded to at least one previous chemotherapy treatment; this study compared Tarceva to placebo.
+- the fourth study involved 731 patients who had not responded to at least one previous chemotherapy treatment; this study compared Tarceva to placebo.

-In pancreatic cancer Tarceva in combination with gemcitabine has been studied in 569 patients with pancreatic cancer that was advanced, unresectable (unable to be removed by surgery) or metastatic.
+In pancreatic cancer, Tarceva in combination with gemcitabine has been studied in 569 patients with pancreatic cancer that was advanced, unresectable (that cannot be removed by surgery) or metastatic.